docker commit -p [container-id] backup01

 The customization of the restoration process is also available via several different parameters, like container_create, container_run, and more.

-At the time of writing, Bacula is one of the very few (or the only) enterprise-grade backup and recovery solutions to be able to perform full and comprehensive backup of a Docker environment.
-However, the availability of other, specialist Docker backup solutions, combined with Docker’s own inbuilt solution, together with Bacula’s Docker module, mean that there is a range of choices available to IT managers seeking a way to safeguard their production Docker deployment.
+Overall, the availability of other, specialist Docker backup solutions, combined with Docker’s own inbuilt solution, together with Bacula’s Docker module, mean that there is a range of choices available to IT managers seeking a way to safeguard their production Docker deployment.